 Put simply, there is a lot of money floating around at this time of year.
-Australian Tax Office figures show that 4.8 million individuals claimed a deduction for gifts or donations in 2010Ė11, at a value of $2.2 billion.
+Australian Tax Office figures show that 4.5 million individuals claimed a deduction for gifts or donations in 2016Ė17, at a value of $3.5 billion.

 June is also consistently the busiest month for donations on GiveNow.
-The amount donated to causes on GiveNow during June has been significantly higher than any other month for every year since is started out, with the only exception being the Indian Ocean tsunami in 2004.
+The amount donated to causes on GiveNow during June has been significantly higher than any other month for every year since it started out in 2000, with the only exception being the Indian Ocean tsunami in 2004.

-The number of June donations on GiveNow has been higher than the number in May by an average of 43% over the past five years.
-You can see more about GiveNow's giving statistics in their Who Gives? report .
+Figures from between 2006-2015 report that the average number of June donations on GiveNow is more than double the overall monthly average.
+You can see more about GiveNow's giving statistics in their Who Gives? report.

 This means that even if you canít offer a tax deduction as an incentive, your organisation should still consider an end of financial year appeal or fundraising campaign.
 People already have their wallets out.
 This means you donít have to spend as much time (or money) on convincing people to give and can instead focus your energies on providing them with the means and a reason to give to you.

 Such appeals can be set up relatively quickly, and without a lot of stress, provided you know what you are doing.
 Here are some key things to consider in organising and executing a successful end of financial year appeal:

 You need to start preparing for your end of financial year appeal early in order to refine your pitch or theme.
 You could even launch an appeal on June 20 if you used an online donations facility (such as GiveNow) and a combination of email and social media to ensure you have a launch that grabs the attention of a large number of potential donors.